bradendubois/do-calculus/docs/Installation.md

 To acquire a copy of the source code, one can [**clone the repository**](#clone), [**download a release**](#release), or use the [**GitHub CLI**](#cli).

+After a copy has been acquired, [install the extra dependencies](#extra-dependencies).

 #### Clone

 In order to clone the repository, you must have [git](https://git-scm.com/) installed; if you are on [macOS](https://www.apple.com/ca/macos/) or [Linux](https://www.linux.org/), you almost certainly already have this installed.